Workers compensation is a state-mandated program that enables employees to receive compensation if they were…

 If you have been injured on-the-job or suffer from a work-related injury or illness, you are entitled to workers’ compensation benefits.
 For you and your attorney, that is plain and simple.
 For others, on the other hand, not so much.

-We asked our Lancaster workers compensation attorney from the Koszdin, Fields, Sherry & Katz law firm to outline the most common reasons why your workers’ comp claim might get denied by your employer’s insurance company.
+We asked our Los Angeles workers compensation attorney from the Koszdin, Fields, Sherry & Katz law firm to outline the most common reasons why your workers’ comp claim might get denied by your employer’s insurance company.

 Spoiler alert: if it does get denied, do not give up.
 You may still be able to recover your compensation (more about it below).

 While there are many invalid and illegal ways an insurance company can deny your workers’ comp claim in Lancaster or elsewhere in California, here are several lawful reasoning behind claim denials:

 Your injury or medical condition does not meet state guidelines.
 There are several restrictions the state of California has imposed on workers’ compensation claims for certain types of injury, illness, or medical condition.
 Speak to an experienced workers’ compensation attorney in Lancaster or elsewhere in California to find out more.

 You filed a workers’ comp claim AFTER you were fired, laid off, or quit.
 Unless you had a good reason for the delay, or you were fired in retaliation for reporting an on-the-job injury, your employer’s insurance company’s denial of your claim may be lawful if it was filed after your employment was terminated, you were laid off, or decided to quit.